 Songfacts: And I imagine people interpret it other than "bada-ya," anyway.

 Allee: Oh, constantly, they think it's "party on."

 Songfacts: What's the blue talk?

 Allee: I think I said it, and I kind of meant like sexy talk, but I don't know if that's what it meant to him.
 He just liked how that sounded.
-You know, "September" was just meant to be a feel good song.
-And I literally have never been to a wedding, a bar mitzvah, you know, anything, where I have not heard that song play.
+You know, "September" was just meant to be a feel-good song.
+And I literally have never been to a wedding, a bar mitzvah, anything, where I have not heard that song play.
 So I know it's carrying on and doing what it was meant to do.

 Songfacts: All right.
 So let's talk about "Boogie Wonderland."

 Allee: Okay.
 "Boogie Wonderland" I co-wrote with Jon Lind, who was someone who had been writing with Earth, Wind & Fire previous to that.
 He co-wrote a song called "Sun Goddess," which I think was on a Ramsey Lewis album, which was the group that Maurice came from.